 1- Google Workspace | Email, Storage, and Video Meetings

-2 - Scheduling Tools | Calendly, Dubsado
+2 - Scheduling Tools | CRM Calendly, Honeybook

 You would be amazed at how much time a good scheduler saves.
-By syncing it with your business calendar, you can allow your leads or clients to book meetings with you based on your existing availability without revealing the details of your other appointments.
+By syncing it with your business calendar, you can allow your leads or clients to book meetings based on your existing availability without revealing the details of your other appointments.

 3 - Asana | Project Management Tool